LinZap/jquery.waterfall/README.md

-Waterfall-Light is a [jQuery](https://jquery.com/) plug-in which is simple and light typesetting.
+Waterfall is a [jQuery](https://jquery.com/) plug-in which is Simple and Light.

-You can use it easily and fluently!
+You can use it Easily and Fluently!

 ![Alt text](https://raw.githubusercontent.com/LinZap/LinZap.github.io/master/img/waterfall.png "Waterfall")